scotow/burgoking/README.md

 ### Contribution

-Feedback are appreciated.
+Feedbacks are appreciated.
 Feel free to open an issue or a pull request if needed.

-Furthermore, if you went to restaurant which its number isn't in the restaurants [list](https://github.com/Scotow/burgoking/blob/master/meal.go#L9), a merge request to add it is appreciated.
+Furthermore, if you went to a restaurant which its number isn't in the restaurants [list](https://github.com/Scotow/burgoking/blob/master/meal.go#L9), a merge request to add it is appreciated.

 ### Disclaimer